percona/everest-doc/docs/mongo_sharding.md

 ### Availability

 If one shard (or server) fails, the remaining shards can continue to operate, enhancing the system's availability and fault tolerance.
-Data replication across shards ensures that no information is lost in the event of a failure.
+Data replication across replica sets ensures that no information is lost in the event of a failure.

 ## Enable sharding in Percona Everest